Skyvell/bmw-planning/README.md

 ## Overview infrastructure
 Indata flow:
 1. Indata from external AWS account uploaded to S3.
+Depending on the data it could also be sent directly to an SQS queue and skip the S3 bucket.
 2. Either the S3 bucket triggers the lambda directly and the calculation lambda reads data from S3, or we use a SQS queue in between.
 Depends on the project requirements.
 3. The calculation lambda reads the incomming data from the S3 bucket and performs the necessary calculations.
 It will interact with RDS to fetch data required for calculations.
 4. The calculation lamda will write the results to Core View.